A few games people play when it’s time to set goals:

 Game #5

-Near and far—Set a “goal” at the theoretical limit, describing the world we should have.
-Then, set a “target” that would inch the system’s performance toward the theoretical limit.
-The target becomes a little shift we’ll commit to going after right now.
-(The words “goal” and “target” can be swapped or substituted as needed.)
+Near and far—Set a goal at the theoretical limit, describing the world we should have.
+Then, set a target that would inch the system’s performance toward the theoretical limit.
+This target is what we’ll commit to going after right now.

 Three benefits of this game:

-• First, it creates space for small, incremental achievement.
-It is the zone of daily kaizen, of continuous improvement. (“Improve something today!”)
-Awesome.
+- First, it creates space for small, incremental achievement.
+It is the zone of daily kaizen, of ongoing practice, and of continuous improvement.

-• Second, it allows for huge, transformational shifts—so long as someone can demonstrate improvements that move us closer to the goal, and there is a management framework that supports them as they try.
-Even better.
+- Second, it allows for huge, transformational shifts—so long as people demonstrate improvements that move things closer to the goal, and there is a supportive management framework.

-• And third, it brings trade-offs into view.
-What does that mean?
+- And third, it brings trade-offs into view.

 Revealing trade-offs